 As bedtime approached, all of our “for sure” things to do and our “we will NEVER dos” went out the window.
 We walked into our son’s room to lay him down in his “Separate bed.
 On his back.
 With nothing else in the crib.”
 I burst into tears.
 “He’s too little for this!”
 And out he came into our room where we scrambled for a Plan B. I knew that co-sleeping wasn’t going to work for our family, but having him in his crib in his room was also not going to work for my new mom heart.

 We went on to use a bassinet in our room for a few weeks until that stopped working for us.
 And then it was time to move on to the crib.
 I have since grown to LOVE cribs and having a separate room for the baby.
-I strongly encourage new moms to have a crib set up in the baby’s room.
-Even if they do not intend on using it right away.
-Getting comfortable seeing it in anticipation for a new baby brings a sense of reality to the fact that a baby is coming.
+I strongly encourage new moms to have a crib set up in the baby’s room even if they do not intend to use it right away.
+Getting comfortable seeing it in anticipation of a new baby brings a sense of reality to the fact that a baby is coming.
 I also think you’re more apt to use it sooner.

 How to Transition Baby to a Crib

 If you’re in the stage now where what you have been doing for sleeping is no longer working, your little one may need their own space.
 You’re ready to use the crib!
 It may not be as easy as just putting them in there and walking away.
-Especially babies who have become used to being right next to you most of the day and nights this can be a very tricky.
+Especially babies who have become used to being right next to you most of the day and nights, this can be very tricky.
 It’s a frustrating switch, and can easily cause parents to throw in the towel.
 Don’t give up!
 Follow these tips on how to transition baby to a crib.